CSUDH MSW Course Sequence

-There are three program options: A 2 year-full-time, a 3 year accelerated part-time program.
+There are two program options: A 2 year-full-time, a 3 year part-time Extended Education program.

 Courses are evenly divided between foundation and concentration curricula.
 The first thirty (30) credit hours are considered the foundation for social work practice.
 The intent of the foundation experience is to:

 The next 30 credit hours of the curriculum are considered the concentration or advanced study for social work practice.
-Students select a specialization during their foundation year which becomes their field of practice focus in the concentration year.
+Full-time students select a specialization during their foundation year which becomes their field of practice focus in the concentration year.

 Social work education is grounded in the liberal arts and contains a coherent, integrated professional foundation in social work practice from which an advanced practice curriculum is built at the graduate level.
 Community practice is the single concentration that creates the framework for the specializations.
 The concentration is designed to prepare graduates to work in communities providing intervention with various client sizes in selected fields of service, children youth and families, community mental health and community capacity building.
 MSW graduates will be prepared to provide contextually competent practice at all levels of need with client systems of all sizes, individuals, families, groups, organizations and communities.

 Part-time Extended Education students' specialization is Community Mental Health.
 Full-time students choose among three specializations: